temporalio/documentation/kb/failures.md

 ## Terminated Failure

-A Terminated Failure is used as the `cause` of an error when a Workflow is terminated, and you receive the error in one of the following:
+A Terminated Failure is used as the `cause` of an error when a Workflow is terminated, and you receive the error in one of the following locations:

 - Inside a Workflow that's waiting for the result of a Child Workflow.
 - When waiting for the result of a Workflow on the Client.